gitsome/sublime_angular_templates/README.md

 # sublime_angular_templates
-Code to allow html syntax highlighting within a javascript directive file.
+Encourages you to keep your directive templates within the directive script file, to reduce congnitive load and improve efficiencey in sublime with syntax highlighting and html editing within a js file.

 ## Why have directive templates within the directive js file?
 * Ultimately, the controller to view logic (controller function and template in a directive) is a point of constant evaluation and tweaks.
 This means that keeping both the template and controller logic in your own brains RAM improves understanding of the directive and development speed.